shofel/dotfiles/neovim/readme.md

 #

+## Motivation and Goals

+- keep easiness and dynamic nature of neovim
+-- install plugins and LSP servers with nix
+-- configure with .lua
+- Iterate on lua config without rebuild.
+Just restart nvim

+- nixCats-nvim is more customizable.
+Kickstart-nix.nvim is simpler
+- you still need to bring your plugins though

 TODO (nice to have): make in-nix plugin config consistent, and independent of `wrapRc` TODO : ?autorequire files from dir?
 TODO : explain plugins/ and their header
+TODO : cleanup rtp
+TODO : option for aliases (vi, vim, nvim, ksnvim)
+TODO : vim.loader both in nix and lua
+TODO : easier to install.
+Import function, and call it

+TODO : thread on kickstart about clean rtp

+## Gotchas
+### Initialization Order
+- can't require from plugin/ directory

 ## Features